indianspeedster/edu-ml/markdown/intro/1_introduction.md

 Now we are left with 2 options

+1. Collected original data:

 -   [Collected-Original-Data](https://github.com/xliuhw/NLU-Evaluation-Data/tree/master/Collected-Original-Data)

 -   [CrossValidation-Data](https://github.com/xliuhw/NLU-Evaluation-Data/tree/master/CrossValidation/autoGeneFromRealAnno/autoGene_2018_03_22-13_01_25_169/CrossValidation)

+Now let's understand what is the difference between Annotated data and Original data through an example.

+Original data: Is there an alarm for 10am?

+Annotated data: "is there an alarm for ten am"

+So from the above two examples we can see that in the annotated data all the text is converted to lower case. but we know that the author is using Bert Large Uncased model and The BERT "uncased" models are designed to be case-insensitive.
+So it's difficult to say that how much effect each of the data will bring.

-From the above 2 options it's dificult to pick one choice, so we will leave it upon the you to pick one and go ahead.
+From the above 2 options it's dificult to pick one choice, so we will leave it upon you to pick one and go ahead.

 Below we have 2 notebooks that have code to load data from any of all two datafolder and you can give a try to both and see through which data we are able to get equivalent results to what the author mentioned.